 Monkeys have, apparently, been seen walking down the corridors of power with files tucked under their arms like furry middle management.
-Picture Congress being shut down because a harmless palm civet wandered in one day; imagine Ted Cruz bolstering his support by being pro-monkey culling.
+Picture the Houses of Parliament being shut down because a harmless palm civet wandered in one day; imagine Nigel Farage gaining votes in Essex because he's pro-monkey culling.

-Monkeys torment important people in India, like Manohar Parrikar, the defense minister, who has recently taken out contracts with two army personnel to defend him as he makes his commute through New Delhi's sprawling South Block, the political center.
+Monkeys torment people, like Manohar Parrikar, India's Defence Minister, for instance, who has recently taken out contracts with two army personnel to defend him as he makes his commute through New Delhi's sprawling South Block, the political centre.
 During a recent visit by Barack Obama, men were hired to chase monkeys from his path with slingshots and broomsticks.
-Last year, the news swept the world that men were being hired to wear large monkey costumes and squeal like langurs to chase off hoards of Rhesus monkeys.
+Last year, the news swept the world that men were being hired to wear large monkey costumes and squeal like langurs to chase off hoards of the rhesus monkeys.

 But it's not really a laughing matter.
-Monkeys are belligerent little assholes, a fucking menace, financial drain, and protected species all rolled into one.
+Monkeys are belligerent little buggers, a fucking menace, financial drain and a protected species all rolled into one.
 They're intelligent and pissed.
-They steal people's food, attack locals (in the town of Shimla alone there are a reported 400 bites a month), spread disease, and inherit houses.
+They steal people's food, attack locals (in the town of Shimla alone there are a reported 400 bites a month); spread disease, and bloody inherit houses.

 However, at the same time, they're protected animals, who are only reacting to a situation they have been put into by mankind.
 It's not as if their actions are motivated out of anything other than a desire to survive.

-Human error in dealing with monkeys is a huge problem, obviously, as the government's Forest Department spends most of its cash on feeding them.
+Human error in dealing with monkeys is a huge problem, then, as the government's Forest Department spends most of its cash on feeding them.
 "Monkeys can find excess food in cities," says Pawan.
 "And they have no natural predator."
-Vataran, a not-for-profit organization established to help humans interact with nature more reciprocally, calculated that re-homed monkeys rely 98 percent on their food from humans.
+Vataran, a not-for-profit organisation established to help humans interact with nature more reciprocally, calculated that re-homed monkeys rely 98 percent on their food from humans.

 Governmental procedures and policies have created the monkey problem, rather than solving it.

 Monkeys are also considered sacred by the Hindu religion, in connection with the god Hanuman, which is a whole different barrel of monkeys.
-"He is a super hero of Indian god stories, and people often pay tribute to him by feeding monkeys," says Pawan.
-During expansion in the pilgrimage site of Vrindavan, Uttar Pradesh, all the way back in 1997, for example, 600 monkeys were moved to a forest nearby, only to come wandering back a week later, more violent than before.
+"He is a super hero of Indian god stories and people often pay tribute to god by feeding monkeys," says Pawan.
+During expansion in the pilgrimage site of Vrindavan, Uttar Pradesh, all the way back in 1997, for example, 600 monkeys were moved to a forest nearby, only to come wandering back a week later more violent than before.

 "What people do is feed monkeys," says Pawan, "then, when the monkeys return for more, the people try to scare them away.
 The monkeys then develop skills to snatch food, which is when they come into conflict with humans, enter houses, societies, apartment complexes.
 Even on 15th and 20th floors, it doesn't matter.
 They're in search of food.
 I receive hundreds of distress calls in Mumbai from people being attacked."

-You could go as far as to say that such attacks on wildlife—hunting, poaching, abject cruelty—is a sort of organized crime.
+You could go as far as to say that such attacks on wildlife – hunting, poaching, abject cruelty – is a sort of organised crime.
 Pawan agrees.
 "It's a crime from which animals cannot escape on their own.
-We must change our attitudes, create awareness, and modify our laws with stricter punishments."
+We must change our attitudes, create awareness and modify our laws with stricter punishments."

-Until then, the battle of India vs. Monkeys will continue to bubble away—a large-scale, but strangely under-the-radar, modern conflict.
+Until then, the battle of India Vs Monkeys will continue to bubble away – a large-scale, but strangely under the radar, modern battle.